 Thomas was the first child of James Dyson and Jane to be born after Jane’s first husband was no longer on the scene, but some years before his parents finally tied the knot.
 Perhaps it was to avoid the word “bastard” scrawled across his official birth certificate (as was the custom of time), his parents did not bother to apply for such paperwork.
 Nevertheless, Thomas Dyson was born in Perth on 15 January 1855.

 The greatest event of moronic stupidity in his life he committed when he was thirteen.
 It was the year 1867 and the family fortunes were on the rise.
-His father was fast becoming one of the largest employers in the colony on the back of a growing business empire—the core of which was supplying timber and other building supplies—plus shopkeeping, a butchers and bakers, market gardening and horse trading.
+His father was fast becoming one of the largest employers in the colony on the back of a growing business empire, the core of which was supplying timber and other building supplies, shopkeeping, a butchers and bakers, market gardening and horse trading.
 With such economic clout his father could no longer be socially ignored.
-Now treasurer for such societies as the Oddfellows and a rising member of the Sons of Australia Benefit Society, a seat on the Perth Municipal Council beckoned as the highest civic appointment someone with James Dyson’s background could ever hope to aspire to.
-Then his teenage son shot the much younger child of a probable business rival in the head at near point-blank range with a rife.
+He was treasurer for such societies as the Oddfellows and a rising member of the Sons of Australia Benefit Society, a seat on the Perth Municipal Council beckoned as the highest civic appointment someone of Dyson’s class could hope to aspire to.
+Then his teenage son shot the much younger child of a business rival in the head at near point-blank range with a rife.

 What happened next is not in doubt.
 Only the timing of “when” remains obscure.
-Most of Dyson’s sons by his second marriage were placed into apprenticeships for some mechanical trade at a fairly young age.
-There were at least two blacksmiths, two print compositors— so Thomas was apprenticed to a wheelwright.
-Those other sons often completed their apprenticeships at locations some distance away from Perth, such as Champion Bay (Geraldton) or York, but Thomas was sent (or exiled, if you prefer) much further than that.
-His apprenticeship was most likely served in Geelong, in the colony of Victoria.
+Most of Dyson’s sons by his second marriage were placed into apprenticeships for some mechanical trade.
+There were at least two blacksmiths, two print compositors — Thomas was apprenticed to a wheelwright.
+Those other sons often completed their apprenticeships at locations some distance away from Perth, such as Champion Bay (Geraldton) or York — Thomas was sent (or exiled, if you prefer) much further away than that.
+His apprenticeship was most likely served out in Geelong, in the colony of Victoria.

 It was in that city that his future wife was born on 3 August 1857.
 Miss Margaret Wilkinson was the daughter of Thomas, a hat maker (deceased) from Cumberland in England, while her widowed mother was an Irish force of nature called Catherine (known as Kate).
 The youngish couple married on 15 February 1879 in the Anglican Church of St Luke, Emerald Hill (which was an early name for South Melbourne).

 The new Mrs Dyson lied about her age on her marriage certificate, presumably to smooth over the fact that Margaret was not quite 21 at the time.
-This must have been a subterfuge for administrative simplicity, for as future events would demonstrate one did not cross the iron will of Thomas’s new mother-in-law lightly.
-But all the evidence so far suggests that Thomas did get on well with his new extended family and his marriage was a loving and successful one.
+This must have been a subterfuge for administrative simplicity rather than deception, for as future events would demonstrate, one did not cross the iron will of Thomas’s new mother-in-law lightly.
+All the evidence so far suggests that Thomas did get on well with his new extended family and his marriage was a loving and successful one.
 They had six children together—all boys—at various locations around the Melbourne metropolis between 1879 (near exactly nine months after they wed) and 1888 (which was also the year Thomas’s father died).

-Thomas may have been trained as a wheelwright, but his success at business came as a house-builder and real-estate agent operating in the Melbourne suburb of Footscray.
+Thomas’s independent success at business came through work as a house-builder and real-estate agent operating in the Melbourne suburb of Footscray.
 One of the more appealing aspects of Thomas’s story (we’ll get to the less appealing bits eventually) is how his wife gave every appearance of being an active, equal— perhaps more than equal— participant in the family’s business affairs.
-Many commercial properties were in her name alone, as was much future newspaper advertising.
+Many commercial properties were in her name alone, as was newspaper advertising.
 Mrs Margaret Dyson’s properties did, however, have an unfortunate tendency to keep burning down.

-While during the 1880’s Thomas might have been insulated from the family’s implosion of fortune back in the west, he could not escape the whiff of scandal that being linked to a disreputable family could bring— however in this instance Thomas had married into the scandal.
-William John Henry Wilkinson was his brother-in-law.
-In 1880 William married Miss Ellen Teresa Bradford.
-Five years hence, in 1885 (at the urging of his mother), Wilkinson, then a government telegraph clerk, instituted divorce proceedings against his wife on the grounds that he had been under-age at the time of their wedding and did not understand what he was doing.
-In 1880 William had been only seventeen and his bride-to-be eight years his senior.
+Thomas might have been insulated from the family’s implosion of fortune back in the west, he could not escape the whiff of scandal that being linked to a disreputable family could bring — in this instance Thomas had married into the scandal.
+His brother-in-law was William John Henry Wilkinson.
+Back in 1880 William married Miss Ellen Teresa Bradford.
+In 1885 (at the urging of his mother), Wilkinson, now a government telegraph clerk, instituted divorce proceedings against his wife on the grounds that he had been under-age at the time of their wedding and did not understand what he was doing.
+William had been seventeen and his bride-to-be was eight years his senior.
 William, (like his elder sister) had lied on his marriage licence.

 This was where Thomas Dyson came to notice.
-In early 1886 the family had been living in Footscray for about twelve months.
-One day William and Thomas’s mother-in-law paid a visit.
-Outrage that she has to live next to someone with scandalous in-laws was one provocation too many for his next door neighbour Mrs Scott.
-The offensive language charge she brought against Dyson was dismissed, however, when it finally reached court.
+By early 1886 the family had been settled in Footscray for about twelve months.
+One day William Wikinson and Thomas’s mother-in-law paid a visit.
+Outrage that she was living next to someone with scandalous in-laws was one provocation too many for his next door neighbour Mrs Scott.
+However, the offensive language charge she brought against Dyson was dismissed when it finally reached court.
 (In case you were wondering, a “Poll” is a type of cow.)

-Thomas Dyson (unlike the rest of his clan) tended to win his court cases either as plaintiff or defendant.
+Thomas Dyson (unlike the rest of his clan) tended to win his court cases.

-At the end of 1889, Dyson was listed as provisional director for a new company: The G. M. Pickles’ Melbourne and Suburban Carriage Company (Limited)— a similar style of business to that which his younger brother Drewy was then conducting back in Perth.
-Thomas’s involvement with (and possibly the company itself) was short lived.
+At the end of 1889, Dyson was listed as provisional director for a new company: The G. M. Pickles’ Melbourne and Suburban Carriage Company (Limited)— a similar style of business to that which his younger brother Drewy was attempting to run back in Perth.
+Thomas’s involvement with (and the company itself) was short lived.
 The last years of the 1880’s and the first years of the 1890’s was a time of economic depression in the eastern colonies.
-Meanwhile, back in the West, a gold-mining boom was getting underway, and the population of Perth was expanding like never before.
+Meanwhile, back in the West, a gold-mining boom was getting underway, and the population of Perth was expanding at last.

 Thomas’s transfer back to Western Australia was a gradual process between 1893-1896.
-He finally occupied property on the west end of Murray Street, not far from his mother’s well-established brothel.
-He maintained relationships with at least some of his siblings during his long exile, most notably sisters Mary Jane (Jacky) and Mabel Grace Dyson, who he must have housed in Footscray during 1892, given that the address where Mabel gave birth to an illegitimate child (who was then adopted by their other brother Drewy) was only a few blocks away from his home.
+He occupied property on the west end of Murray Street, not far from his mother’s well-established brothel.
+He had maintained relationships with at least some of his siblings during his long exile, most notably sisters Mary Jane (Jacky) and Mabel Grace, who he may have housed in Footscray during 1892, given that the address where Mabel gave birth to an illegitimate child (who was then adopted by their other brother Drewy) was only a few blocks away from his home there.

-The long period of transition to the west might have been to avoid disrupting Thomas’s children’s education in Victorian schools, but eventually all the family was living in Perth, including at least one of Margret’s brothers (but not the infamous one).
+The long period of transition to the west might have been to avoid disrupting his children’s education at schools in Melbourne, but eventually all the family was living in Perth, including at least one of Margret’s brothers (but not the infamous one).
 Their initial address was on George Street (a lost street of Perth) off Hay Street.
-There are advertisements for Thomas offering seeds for sale, and then recruiting an interior decorator, but by October 1893 the Dyson family were definitely established back on Murray Street and Thomas was advertising household furniture for sale.
+There are advertisements for Thomas offering seeds for sale, and for recruiting an interior decorator, but by October 1893 the Dyson family were definitely established back on Murray Street and Thomas was advertising household furniture for sale.

 “Yes, myself and brother are very much alike, only the brother is better looking”

-Thomas might have shared the same wry sense of the ridiculous as his brother, but he also had a streak of arrogance, or verging on bloody-mindedness, that could land him in serious trouble.
+Thomas might have shared the same wry sense of the ridiculous as his brother, but he also had a streak of arrogance, verging on bloody-mindedness, that could land him in serious trouble.
 He was lucky in August 1899 not to be imprisoned for contempt of court when he told his fourteen-year-old son Gilbert not to front the magistrate for throwing stones in Wellington Street.
 It was only Margaret’s intervention on behalf of both recalcitrant father and son that saved the day.
-He also had the seemingly innocuous habit of driving his work-cart through King’s Park at the end of the day to unwind… just because.
+He also drove his work-cart through King’s Park at the end of the day to unwind… raising the ire of the Perth City Council.
 It is hard to work out who was being the more bull-headed on this occasion—The Perth city council passed a bye-law specifically targeting Dyson for doing this.
-Thomas escaped a court-imposed fine on a technicality.
+But Thomas escaped a court-imposed fine on a technicality.

-Something interesting happened around the turn of the nineteenth century within Thomas’s family circle: If Thomas did not himself actively retire, the family businesses were now being fronted by his wife and several of their sons, particularly James and Percy Dyson.
-Oldest son Harry was a pearler, then a publican up in the town of Broome in the north-west of the State (now part Commonwealth of Western Australia).
+If Thomas did not himself actively retire around the beginning of the twentieth century, he certainly stepped back from public view.
+It was his wife Margaret and several of their sons, particularly James and Percy Dyson who fronted the family businesses from this time forward.
+Eldest son Harry was a pearler, then a publican up in Broome in the north-west of the State (now part Commonwealth of Western Australia).

 Thomas Dyson died at his home at 535 Murray Street on 22 July 1914.
 He was 59 years old.
 He was buried in the Methodist portion of the Karrakatta Cemetery in Perth by the undertaking firm of C. H. Smith & Co.
 (Founded by the former husband of his sister Hannah, who divorced her and remarried!) in the same plot occupied by his sons Frederick and Gilbert.
 His wife Margaret eventually joined him there in 1938, They had the good fortune to be interred in a corner of Karrakatta that is (for the time being) immune from the renewal process that will shortly obliterate the monuments of most of his children and wider family.